duyamn/EECS2030-AW22/EECS2030_AW22_RW_Collection.md

 We can even do the inverse.

-A situation where we want to allow a class and it's supertypes to be accepted as replacing the generic type.
+A situation where we want to allow a class and it's supertypes (anything higher up on the inheritance hierarchy) to be accepted as replacing the generic type.

 ```java
 public void addNumbers(List<? super Integer> list) {